programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-1-08.png" alt="Web editor showing that the rectangle the jars are on has a map of Papua New Guinea." caption="Figure 8.
 The Papua New Guinea map and its image texture (called a map in the Materials tab)." %}

-While in the editor it is useful to look at the red, green and blue arrows in the centre of the scene, which illustrate the co-ordinate system.
+While in the editor, it is useful to look at the red, green and blue arrows in the centre of the scene, which illustrate the co-ordinate system.
 In three.js, positions are set in x, y and z order.
 Different graphics programs and game engines use different co-ordinate systems.
 In three.js x is left (-) and right (+), y is down (-) and up (+) and z is far (-) and near (+) (Figure 9), i.e. it is a Y up, right-handed system.
-If you select a jar and look in the Object tab, you will see the x, y and z positions they were placed at (Figure 10), and you can change them and see the jar move.
+If you select a jar and look in the Object tab, you will see the x, y and z positions it was placed at (Figure 10), and you can change them and see the jar move.
 You can also change the scale or rotation of a jar and test what happens.

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-1-09.png" alt="Web editor with three arrows, coloured red, green and blue, showing the x, y and z axis." caption="Figure 9.
 The three.js co-ordinate system.
 Red arrow shows positive x direction, green arrow shows positive y direction, blue arrow shows positive z direction." %}

-{% include figure.html filename="en-or-building-3d-environments-threejs-pt-1-10.png" alt="Web editor showing a round jar, with its x, y and z positions visible in the geometry window." caption="Figure 10.
+{% include figure.html filename="en-or-building-3d-environments-threejs-pt-1-10.png" alt="Web editor showing a round jar (manus001), with its x, y and z positions visible in the geometry window." caption="Figure 10.
 The position of the jar made by one of the communities on Manus Island." %}

 ## Software Requirements and Installation